turboMaCk/non-empty-list-alias/README.md

 ### Drawbacks

-Compare to other implementations this implementation has not descriptive constructor in value space.
+Compare to other implementations this implementation has less descriptive constructor in value space.
 This means that in pattern matching happens on pair instead of explicit constructor like `Cons` or `NonEmpty`.

 **conventional library:**